 How Much Are Amazon Referral Fees?

-Amazon’s referral fees are based on the product category you sell into and some categories also carry a per-item minimum referral fee.
+Some categories also carry a per-item minimum referral fee.

 When you sell on Amazon, you will always get charged at least the minimum per-item referral fee.